Gooey Butter Cake, also known as the cake you won’t stop eating, is decadent, moist and nearly impossible to stop eating.

 Yield 24 Serving Size 1Amount Per Serving Calories 193Total Fat 8gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 3gCholesterol 43mgSodium 228mgCarbohydrates 28gFiber 0gSugar 19gProtein 2g

-I’ve linked to a few good recipes from fellow food bloggers 🙂 See below.
+I've linked to a few good yellow cake mix recipes from my fellow food bloggers 🙂

 Recipes to Use a Box of Yellow Cake Mix